edinburghhacklab/hacklab-policies/health_and_safety/roof_risk_assessment.rst

     - Workers
     - Workers are to ensure they are able to keep in communication during the work, whether  by unaided voice, loudhailer, or radio communication (dependent on the circumstance).
 In addition, workers are to carry at least one radio tuned to the Summerhall channel at all times.
     - None / None Applicable
-  * - Decomissioned Air Handler Equipment
+  * - Decommissioned Air Handler Equipment
     - Members of the Public, Workers, Trespassers
-    - Power is disconnected from decomissioned AHU equipment.
+    - Power is disconnected from decommissioned AHU equipment.
     - None / None Applicable